List of characters in the Mahabharata: Kalaratri

-Kalaratri is the seventh among the Navadurgas.
+Kalaratri is the seventh among the Navadurga.
 She is stated in Sauptika Parva.
-When she appears to the Pandava soldiers in dreams, she appears amidst the fighting during an attack by Drona's son Ashwatthama.
+When she appears to the Pandava soldiers in dreams, she appears amidst the fighting during an attack by Drona's son Ashvatthama.

 Kalki

-Kalki is the final incarnation of the preserver deity, Vishnu.
+Kalki is the final tenth incarnation of the preserver deity, Vishnu.
 He is stated in Vana Parva of the epic, to incarnate at the end of the Kali Yuga and protect dharma, by destroying the sinners and Mlecchas.

 Kanika

 Kanika was a sage of Hastinapur.
 He acted as a counselor to Dhritarashtra.
-When Yudhisthira was announced the crown prince, Dhritarashtra became sad for his sons were deceived.
+When Yudhishthira was announced the crown prince, Dhritarashtra became sad for his sons were deceived.
 And at this time Kanika was summoned to counsel the king, who advised Dhritarashtra not to resort to fight but remove his foes secretly.
 Unethical methods may also be adopted for killing a foe, was his advice.
 Then he narrated a story of a jackal, who deceived his companions (tiger, mongoose, wolf, and mouse) by tricking them.
-Influenced by his counsels Dhritarashtra exiled the Pandavas to Varanavata and constructed the house of lac.
+Influenced by his counsels, Dhritarashtra exiled the Pandavas to Varanavata and constructed the house of lac.

 Karenumati

-Karenumati was the daughter of king of Chedi, either Shishupala or his son Dhrishtaketu.
-She was the wife of Pandava Arjuna.
+Karenumati was the daughter of king of Chedi, Shishupala and the sister of his son Dhrishtaketu and his three younger brothers.
+She was the wife of Nakula.